Skip to content

 Aurora MySQL-Compatible

-A major version upgrade of an Amazon Aurora global database, updates the global database cluster instead of the individual clusters that it contains.
+A major version upgrade of an Amazon Aurora global database updates the global database cluster instead of the individual clusters that it contains.

-To perform a major version upgrade for an Amazon Aurora MySQL global database, see Upgrading an Amazon Aurora global database.
-Make sure to select the global cluster and not one of the individual clusters.
-When you select the global cluster, all your clusters are upgraded at the same time.
+To perform a major version upgrade for an Amazon Aurora MySQL-Compatible global database, see In-place major upgrades for global databases.
+Make sure that you select the global cluster and not one of the individual clusters.
+When you select the global cluster, all your clusters upgrade at the same time.
 If you use the Amazon RDS console to perform the upgrade, then choose the item with a Global database role.
-If you use the AWS CLI, then run the modify-global-cluster command instead of the modify-db-cluster command.
+If you use the AWS CLI, then run the modify-global-cluster command instead of the modify-db-cluster.

-For more information about major upgrades for Aurora MySQL-Compatible, see In-place major upgrades for global databases and How the Aurora MySQL in-place major version upgrade works.
+For more information about major upgrades for Aurora MySQL, see How the Aurora MySQL in-place major version upgrade works.

 To troubleshoot issues with your upgrade, see Troubleshooting for Aurora MySQL in-place upgrade.